 Brewing your own coffee at home doesn’t have to be as complicated as you may think.
 You don’t have to have barista training to make an exquisite brew.
 You also don’t need an infallible palate to distinguish good quality beans from the sub-par.
-All you need is a reliable brewer and some basic knowledge and you’re good to go.
+All you need is a reliable brewer and some basic knowledge like when your coffee beans were roasted.
+Then you’re good to go.

 Why You Should Look at the Roast Date

-When it comes to coffee beans, you must consider one of the things that greatly affect how the brew is going to taste.
-And this is the roast of your beans.
-There is dark roast, medium roast, and mild roast.
+When it comes to coffee beans, you must consider that this is one of the things that will greatly affect how the brew is going to taste.
+More importantly, it is the roast of your beans, be it dark, medium or mild roasted.
 As you will know in your own personal coffee journey, your roast preference can be different from others, and this can also vary depending on the coffee’s origin and blend.
-However, there is more to coffee’s roast type that can determine its flavor and quality—it’s the roast date.
+However, one thing that a lot of homebrewers forget about is that roast date can also determine the flavour and quality of a coffee.

-You can have the best quality coffee right off Blue Mountain, roasted and packed for you by the best coffee connoisseurs, but if your pack of coffee is from 6 months ago, the quality is greatly diminished.
-The result: your local roaster’s house blend beans roasted a day ago may even taste better.
+You can have the best quality coffee right off Blue Mountain, roasted and packed for you by the best coffee connoisseurs, but if your pack of coffee is over 6 months old, the quality is greatly diminished.
+In effect, your local roaster’s house blend beans roasted a day ago may taste better.

 When people think about the quality of coffee, its freshness is often overlooked.
-What many don’t know is that many things can occur between the time the coffee is roasted and packed until you open it in your home to brew.
-This is because as soon as the beans have finished roasting, they release carbon dioxide and are replaced with oxygen, making the coffee turn stale as time passes.
+What many don’t know is that a lot of things can occur between the time a coffee is roasted and packed until you open it in your home to brew.
+This is because as soon as the beans have finished roasting, they release carbon dioxide which is replaced with oxygen.
+This makes the coffee turn stale as time passes.

 The Deep Dive: Degassing and Oxidization

-Let’s take a closer look at what happens to the coffee beans as they finish roasting.
+Let’s take a closer look at what happens to coffee beans as they finish roasting.